E-Mobility

-Under the leadership of TREC's sustainable transportation program manager, John MacArthur, TREC has developed a wealth of research around electric bicycles (e-bikes) to understand the potential for e-bikes to meet people's mobility needs, increase access to active transportation options, and address sustainability goals.
+Electrification offers many promises for our transportation system.
+Under the leadership of TREC's sustainable transportation program manager, John MacArthur, TREC has developed a wealth of research around electric mobility options such as e-bikes and e-scooters to understand the potential for these emerging modes to address mobility needs, increase access to active transportation options, and address sustainabilty goals.
 Findings from this research have been used in policy discussions at the local, regional, state and federal level.

 E-Bike Incentive Programs in North America (Active Project)